 Key questions include:

-Ann Mwangi is a software developer at ThoughtWorks.
+Ann Mwangi is an application developer at ThoughtWorks.
 Previously, she worked in QA and was a consultant for projects across a number of continents.
 Ann contributes to open source projects and serves as a mentor with groups like Rails Girls, coaching and working with young people interested in IT.
-She is intrigued by the complexity of life, people, and how teams effectively work together.
+She’s intrigued by the complexity of life, people, and how teams effectively work together.
 Ann hates being stagnant in life and thus keeps seeking for opportunities to grow both as a person and employee.

 ©2017, O’Reilly UK Ltd • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • firstname.lastname@example.org